This post may contain affiliate links. Please read my disclosure and privacy policy.

 Don’t use flax eggs in:

-- Recipes that call for more than 3 or more eggs.
-In general, the more eggs you need to substitute, the more issues you may run into.
-Using more than 2 flax eggs could result in baked goods that are gooey or have an underbaked texture.
+- Recipes that call for more than 2 eggs.
+Generally, the more eggs you need to substitute, the more issues you may encounter.
+Using more than 2 flax eggs can result in baked goods that are gooey or underbaked.

-- Paleo & gluten-free recipes.
+- Paleo & Gluten-free recipes.
 When using almond flour or coconut flour, flax eggs may not provide the required structure.
 (If you don’t mind a gooey cookie or brownie, they could still be helpful in that case, but experiment at your own risk.)
-Even grain-based flours, like oat flour and buckwheat flour, work better with real eggs, so the result could be more gummy or dense when leaving the eggs out.
+Even grain-based flours, such as oat flour and buckwheat flour, work better with real eggs, so the result may be more gummy or dense when eggs are left out.

 - Flourless recipes.
 If a recipe doesn’t call for flour, it probably relies on the eggs for structure.
 Flax eggs won’t work very well in this case.

-For tested egg-free recipes, start with a vegan recipe, which will naturally be egg-free anyway!
+For tested egg-free recipes, start with a vegan recipe, which is already egg-free.

 Ingredients